Wednesday, September 22, 2021

 Willie Nelson (1933-)

 Country singer born in Abbott, TX.
-He was inducted into the Country Music Hall of Fame, Songwriters Hall of Fame, and received the Grammy Lifetime Achievement Award.
+He was inducted into the Country Music Hall of Fame, Rock and Roll Hall of Fame, and Songwriters Hall of Fame.
+Recipient of the Grammy Lifetime Achievement Award.
 His version of “Always on My Mind” is featured in the DMDB book The Top 100 Songs of the Rock Era, as is “Crazy,” which was written by Nelson and recorded by Patsy Cline.
 The latter tops the list of the top 200 country songs of all time.
 That list also includes “Blue Eyes Crying in the Rain,” “Mammas, Don’t Let Your Babies Grow Up to Be Cowboys,” “On the Road Again,” and “Always on My Mind.”
 Red Headed Stranger is one of the top 1000 albums of all time.
 Read more.

 Kenny Rogers (1938-2020)

 The Country Music Hall of Fame inductee was born in Houston, TX.
 His songs “Lucille,” “The Gambler,” “Coward of the County,” “Lady,” and “Islands in the Stream” rank in the top 200 country songs of all time.
-The latter two also rank in the top 1% of all time.
+The latter two also rank in the top 1% of all time and “Lady” is a DMDB Hall of Fame inductee.
 His albums The Gambler and his 1980 compilation Greatest Hits rank in the top 1000 albums of all time.
 Read more.

 Hank Williams (1923-1953)